-- Insert your USB drive into the USB Port on the switcher.
+- If the media items are located on a USB, insert your USB drive into the USB Port on the switcher.
 You must wait 5 seconds for the switcher to recognise the USB drive.
 If the files on your USB are new, it takes about 2 seconds per file for the switcher to generate the thumbnail for the MediaManager.
-Once all the thumbnails are generated, they are displayed in the MediaManager window. - 2.
-Click Navigation Menu > MediaManager
+Once all the thumbnails are generated, they are displayed in the MediaManager window. - Click Navigation Menu > Media > MediaManager

 Tip: The MediaManager can also be accessed from Live Assist (Click Navigation Menu > Live Assist > Media > MediaManager).
-The Live Assist version follows Media-Store source selections on the panel.
+The Live Assist version follows Media -Store source selections on the panel.